hackclub/hackclub/meta/applications/yc_s15.md

 getting over one million users.
 We reached #5 in the top free charts, #1 in games, #1 in sports, #1 in arcade, and were featured by Apple on the front page of the App Store.

-Other potentials:

-* PennApps, youngest winner
-* CTO of Yo

 **Will you live in the Bay Area June through August 2015, if we fund you?**